vaultit/workshop-demoapp-ios/Pods/VaultITMobileSSOFramework/README.md

 ### Starting a login procedure

 If the session did not already exist, you make the user log in by calling the [VITSessionManager.shared.presentLogin](Classes/VITSessionManager.html) method.
 You must pass a presenting ViewController and optionally pass a number of OpenID scopes depending on your needs.
-The OpenID and Profile scopes are automatically included.
+The *openid* and *profile* scopes are automatically included.
 Below is an example of a simple login call without any additional scopes:

 ```swift
 VITSessionManager.shared.presentLogin(in: self) { session, error in